Help for Residents

-Come visit the City's Conservation Section booth to learn about how you can reduce your energy bills while making your home more comfortable and healthy at Farmers Market at the Otay Ranch Town Center (Please contact City's Conservation Section at (619) 409-3893 for participation dates).
+Come visit the City's Conservation Section booth to learn about how you can reduce your energy bills while making your home more comfortable and healthy at Farmers Market at the Otay Ranch Town Center or other community events (Please check the events calendar on the main CLEAN page or contact City's Conservation Section at (619) 409-3893 for participation dates).

 Solar Powering Chula Vista

 Adding solar panels to your building can help you reduce utility bills and improve local air quality.
 To help your process the City's Building Division has created a Solar PV Submittal Requirements Form (#4613) to outline the necessary permitting steps for installations.
 For more info, visit the City's Sustainability Center.